SKOENIG1966/ELK-PROJECT/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - What is the main advantage of automating configuration with Ansible?
-It reduces the human error especially at scale and makes the job essier and faster.
+It reduces human error especially at scale and makes the job essier and faster.

 The playbook implements the following tasks:
 -In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.